k2view-academy/K2View-Academy/articles/06_LU_tables/02_create_an_LU_table.md

-# Create and Edit an Logical Unit Table
+# Create and Edit a Logical Unit Table

 LU tables are the basic building blocks for creating [Logical Units](/articles/03_logical_units/01_LU_overview.md#logical-unit-lu-overview).
 There are several ways to create a new LU table.